-The degree requirements for a Computer Science (CS) major include 16 courses in computing.
+The degree requirements for a Computer Science (CS) major include 17 courses in computing.
 Also please note that the science and mathematics requirements for a CS major are more specific than those defined in the Enchiridion.
+Please speak with your advisor to know which science and math courses are permitted because those rules often change.
 In addition, a Computer Science major must fulfill the remaining core requirements of the College of Liberal Arts and Sciences.

 The sample program) shows how a CS major could fulfill all of the degree requirements in a typical four year period.

 The following CSC courses are required for a CS major:

 |CSC 1051||Algorithms and Data Structures I||(or ECE 1620)|

 |CSC 1052||Algorithms and Data Structures II||(or ECE 2620)|

 |CSC 1990||Enrichment Seminar in Computing|

 |CSC 2053||Platform Based Computing|